 State Farm offers Drive Safe & Save Discounts to help you keep more money in your pocket.
 By participating in the program, you can save up to 30 percent.
 The program is simple to use and can be performed from OnStar or your smartphone.

-In addition, State Farm is a provider that shows up on both the J.D.
+In addition, State Farm is a provider that performs well on both the J.D.
 Power Insurance Shopping Study and the Auto Insurance Study, although some regions rank it slightly lower than others.

 State Farm might be a good fit for you if: